futureversecom/sylo-ethereum-contracts/docs/spec.md

 #### **RewardPool**

 Each Node must initialize a reward pool for every epoch they wish to participate in.
 The reward pool will help track the portion of rewards from redeeming tickets that will be distributed to a Node's delegated stakers.
-The reward pool also tracks the [cumulative reward factor] (# todo link crf) (CRF) to make calculating the distribution more efficient.
+The reward pool also tracks the [cumulative reward factor](#reward-calculation-and-cumulative-reward-factor) (CRF) to make calculating the distribution more efficient.

 | Field | Description |
 |-------|-------------|